Mad-MO/ncgol/README.md

 - Show current count of living cells
 - Show current number of cycles
 - (Todo) End detection with automated start of new pattern
-- (Todo) Dynamic adjustment of changing terminal size
+- Dynamic adjustment of changing terminal size

 ## Usage